Setting up your organization, classroom, or workplace for mental health success

 - Support and engage with your group and encourage them to have healthy habits.

-- Share ideas with peers on how to support your community.
+- Share ideas about how to support your community.

-As you work to create a healthier ecosystem around your and your peers, consider what barriers may be faced.
+As you work to create a healthier ecosystem in your spaces, consider what barriers may be faced.
 Are there opportunities to advocate to remove those systemic barriers?

 Sharing and printing options: